 You want a pump with a firm latch but aside from that, the amount of suction depends on your preference.

 One of the benefits regarding the comfort of manual breast pumps is that you have the freedom to control how quickly or slowly you express milk.

 The reason that many mothers choose pumps instead of manually expressing the breasts is that they are generally more effective.
-Self-expression works well when the breasts are full, but it is important to empty your breasts completely when you are trying to get your milk supply up.
-The pump should help you effectively remove the pump.
+Self-expression works well for some, but it can be difficult to empty your breasts completely and this is very important when you are trying to get your milk supply up.
+The pump should help you completely remove the milk effectively.

 One of the reasons that some mothers choose a manual pump, especially if they don’t plan on using it a lot, is because manual breast pumps are significantly more affordable than electric pumps.